FaisonZ/Bson/notes/post-thoughts.md

 As best as I could find, nothing.
 Which means I can't depend on null bytes to terminate a string.
 So back to my plan!

-After that null byte research, I decided to go with length prefixing for strings, objects, and arrays.
+After that null byte research, I determined that length prefixing is the way to go for strings, objects, and arrays.

 And now things look and feel more realistic:
 ```